istio/istio/tests/istio.io/README.md

 ### Built in Verifiers

 The framework includes some predefined verifiers for scripts.
-Fore example, the `examples.GetCurlVerifier` function.
+For example, the `examples.GetCurlVerifier` function.
 You can use this function to create a verifier that parses the output of a curl script and compares each response.
 If curl returns `000`, the verifier compares the next line against the